Gamora: Infinity Watch

-Inside the Soul Gem was Soulworld, a place where Gamora, Pip and eventually Adam Warlock himself lived at peace.
+Inside the Soul Gem was Soul World, a place where Gamora, Pip and eventually Adam Warlock himself lived at peace.
 Other beings who had been absorbed by the Soul Gem, such as Kray-Tor and Autolycus, also lived in peace with former enemies.

-Gamora met the Silver Surfer when he traveled to "Soulworld", and also battled Drax the Destroyer.
+Gamora met the Silver Surfer when he traveled to Soul World, and also battled Drax the Destroyer.

 When Thanos managed to obtain all the Infinity Gems, forming the Infinity Gauntlet, Adam Warlock decided that he must be stopped.
-Warlock led Gamora and Pip the Troll out of Soulworld into the real world.
+Warlock led Gamora and Pip the Troll out of Soul World into the real world.
 Their souls took over the bodies of three humans, who had recently died in a car crash.
 Gamora thus returned to the corporeal world by taking possession of the body of Bambi Long, whose body then began transforming into a duplicate of Gamora's original body.
 However, Gamora was soon erased from existence by Thanos when he erased half the population in the universe.
 When Nebula claimed the Gauntlet from Thanos, Gamora returned to existence.

 Warlock now had the Infinity Gauntlet, giving him near omnipotence.
 Gamora and Pip persuaded Doctor Strange to help them find and stop Warlock, who was going mad with power.
 The Living Tribunal intervened and Warlock divided the Infinity Gems among several guardians, known as the Infinity Watch.
 Gamora received the Time Gem, but was incapable of consciously using it, though it did give her sporadic precognitive dreams and visions.
 Gamora had become romantically interested in Adam, but Adam did not respond to her.
 In an argument over the Infinity Watch member Maxam, Gamora left the Infinity Watch and the Time Gem behind.
 She returned to work as a mercenary until Adam Warlock approached her again.
 They continued to travel together and eventually Adam reciprocated her love.
 Adam and Gamora remained in a pocket dimension to raise the cosmic being known as Atleza.